The two-dimensional Gabor function adapted to natural image statistics: A model of simple-cell receptive fields and sparse structure in images: Appendix

-In the presence of Gaussian noise, or for an overcomplete basis, the E-step is usually performed either by sampling from $P(a|{\boldsymbol{\theta}},I)$, or by using its MAP estimate from Eq.~(\ref{mapminE}).
-For the case of the MAP approach, the learning rule in Eq.~(\ref{twoexp}) becomes
+In the presence of Gaussian noise and an over-complete basis, the E step is usually performed either by sampling from $P(a|{\boldsymbol{\theta}},I)$, or by using its MAP estimate from Eq.~(\ref{mapminE}).
+For the case of the MAP estimate, the learning rule in Eq.~(\ref{twoexp}) becomes